NonpareilGaming/Me/readme.md

 I want to educate.

-I'm good at failure..
+I'm good at failure...
 I should probably start educating people on how to fail epically.

 "I yam what I yam" -Popeye

-A Nonpareil Failure
+A Nonpareil Success

 Nonpareil.me
 https://github.com/NonpareilGaming/Me
 https://www.twitch.tv/nonpareilnic
 Lines of Code written: 0